I am a Zivver admin

 Introduction

-- You have access to the HelloID admin portal.
+- Access to the HelloID admin portal.

 Configure SSO in HelloID

-Create or import a certificate
+Generate or import a certificate

 - Go to the HelloID Administrator Portal.